-The point on which the fate of the drama turned was this very act of Tührak's.
+The point on which the fate of the drama turned was this very act of Tihrak's.
 As originally written and even acted at the dress rehearsal on the previous Friday, Nitocris was at least intelligible.
 But it seems that the manager's ideas of spectacular effect are paramount; and to bring into greater prominence a certain coronation scene and a certain procession, rough work was made with the story.
-Accurately-modelled Egyptian gods, crect complaint of the play being too short.
+Accurately-modelled Egyptian gods, and other displays of managerial learning, brought about an anti-climax; and when the curtain fell at ten o'clock the audience hissed, on the indiscreet complaint of the play being too short.
 It has since, we believe, been restored to its former limits, but with no very satisfactory effect.

-We can only record this week the entire success of the comedy, Married for Money, in which Mr. CHARLES MATHEWS made his first appearance under his new engagement.
+We can only record this week the entire success of the comedy, Married under his new engagement.